atosatto/ansible-dockerswarm/README.md

     docker_swarm_addr: "{{ hostvars[inventory_hostname]['ansible_' + docker_swarm_interface]['ipv4']['address'] }}"

+Listen address for the Swarm raft API.
-By default, the ip address for raft API will be taken from desired interface.
+By default, the ip address of `docker_swarm_interface`.
-You can setup listening address where the raft APIs will be exposed, overriding the `docker_swarm_addr` variable value in your playbook.

     docker_swarm_port: 2377

-Listening port where the raft APIs will be exposed.
+Listen port for the Swarm raft API.

-    docker_admin_users:
+    docker_group_name: "docker"
+    docker_group_users:
       - "{{ ansible_user }}"

-The list of users that has to be added to the `docker_group` to interact with the Docker daemon.
+Name of the Docker group and list of users to be added to `docker_group_name` to manage the Docker daemon.
 **NB**: The users must already exist in the system.

+    skip_repo: false
-    skip_engine: False
+    skip_engine: false
-    skip_group: False
+    skip_group: false
-    skip_swarm: False
+    skip_swarm: false
-    skip_docker_py: False
+    skip_docker_py: false

-Setting `skip_engine: True` will make the role skip the installation of `docker-engine`.
+Switches allowing to disable specific functionalities of the role.
-If you want to use this role to just install `docker-engine` without enabling `swarm-mode` set `skip_swarm: True`.
+If you want to use this role to install `docker-engine` without enabling `swarm-mode` set `skip_swarm: true`.
-To skip the tasks adding the `docker_admin_users` to the `docker_group` set `skip_group: True`.
-Finally, the `docker-py` installation task can be skipped setting `skip_docker_py` to `True`.

 Swarm node labels
 -----------------